 - Enjoy the fact that Covid has likely changed the workplace forever.
 When so many people shifted to homeworking it was an eyeopener for all businesses – much more can be achieved from home than was previously thought possible.
 You now have the advantage of all that learning and have no need to fear asking for the flexibility you need both for your immediate return to work as well as for the longer term while you continue to have childcare responsibilities.

-Thank goodness, there is now more positive news coming through on vaccines that may well change the state of play in 2021.
+Sadly, we have all seen a very tough start to 2021, but with growing numbers of vaccinated people, there is a light at the end of the tunnel.
 For those of us returning from maternity leave, there will remain challenges to overcome but there are reasons to be hopeful that the future will be brighter and will present a truly flexible workplace to the benefit of all.